 Only a small number of the nominees will receive honorary doctorates and therefore the proponents should not contact the nominees before the decision is made.

 Honorary Doctors 2020

 Pascale Cossart is a world-leading expert in the field of infection biology.
 Through groundbreaking research combining microbiology and cell biology, she has shown how interaction between the bacterium Listeria – that she uses as a model- and human cells can cause an infection.
 She pioneered the research field today known as cellular microbiology.
-In addition to her work as professor at the Pasteur Institute, Pascale Cossart has acted to strengthen European research on microbiology and cell biology.
+In addition to her work as professor at the Pasteur Institute, Pascale Cossart has acted to strengthened European research on microbiology and cell biology.

 For many years Pascale Cossart has supported the scientific careers of young and female researchers.
 She has also greatly contributed to European collaboration within the research field of infection biology.
 During her career, Pascale Cossart has received several awards.
 Among them are the Robert Koch Prize (2007), the Balzan Prize (2013), and FEBS/EMBO Women in Science Award (2014).
 Pascale Cossart is a member of the American National Academy of Sciences (NAS) as well as the British Royal Society.
 She also serves as Secrétaire perpetuel of the French Academy of Sciences.

 “I felt really honored to hear that I was awarded this honorary doctorate.
 I feel honored because for me the Karolinska Institute is the magic name of a place where science is honored more than anywhere else.
 Receiving an honorary doctorate in medicine for someone who was originally a chemist is in addition quite flattering meaning that the science I did with all my collaborators really reached the level I was looking for and has been really appreciated,” says Pascale Cossart.